 Not that long ago, I was teaching a Food for Life nutrition education and cooking class at a large cancer center in South Carolina.
 We were still setting everything up before class, and a few patients had begun to trickle into the room.
-This recipe for easy vegan chocolate hot fudge cake soon became the the topic of conversation.
+This recipe for easy vegan chocolate hot fudge cake soon became the the topic of conversation for healthy vegan desserts.

 The handouts for class had already been put down at each seat, and a couple of women were looking over them since they were early.
 Handouts for classes include copies of recipes, menu planners, and more.

 At the time, they were looking at the Menu Planner.
 It consisted of rows for ‘Breakfasts,’ Lunch & Dinner,’ and ‘Desserts & Snacks.”
 Included were a number of different options for each section, along with space for them to fill in their own personal preferences and ideas.

 I heard one of the class participants lean over to the other one and say, “Hot Fudge Cake!
 This must be some kind of a joke.”

 This hot fudge cake recipe is completely oil and dairy-free.
 It’s very simple to make and has only 143 calories and 1 gram of fat per serving.

 Class participants were thrilled to realize that a whole food plant-based lifestyle is not one of deprivation.
 In addition to this recipe, there are other great healthy vegan desserts listed like No-Bake Chocolate Pie, Glazed Carrot Cake, and Mango Lime Sorbet.
 These, of course, are not something we eat every week, but they are great treats once in awhile.

 One of the last steps in this recipe is to pour a mixture of sweetener and cocoa powder evenly over the batter in the pan.
 It will be thin and watery, but will thicken up when baked.
 Trust me, just do it.
 It will be a frosting-like covering over the cake and is delicious!